Introduction to data visualization in Python

 Resources

-This module was presented by Jacob Vogel during the QLSC 612 course in 2020, and the associated notebook is available here.
+This module was first presented by Jacob Vogel during the QLSC 612 course in 2020, and the associated notebook is available here.
 (Note: if you did the BIDS module, the dataset to download is the same - ds000228!
 A few functions now throw warnings, you can ignore these, or fix them if you like.)

 The video of the presentation is available below (1h09):